 How many communities have a park dedicated to local food production?
-Outside Ludlow, a park-like setting offers retail, eateries, picnicking and tours illuminating agriculture of the region.
+Outside town, a park-like setting offers retail, eateries, picnicking, and tours illuminating the agriculture of the region.

 The Farmshop is a large market selling locally produced foods, fresh and prepared, all under the roof of a market hall.

 Tastings and demonstrations are plentiful, helping you make a decision on exactly which cider to choose and what cheese goes best with your lunch.

 Next door, for their seasonal menu, the Ludlow Kitchen Cafe gets its ingredients from the Farmshop.
 Everything is produced in Shropshire.
 Stop in for a taste of what’s being harvested around Ludlow. website

 For fine dining, book a table at award-winning, Fishmore Hall’s Forelle Restaurant just outside town.

 The 9-course tasting menu can be paired with wine.
 Traditional Sunday Roast Dinner and afternoon tea is a special treat at Fishmor Hall.
 The cuisine served are works of art for the eye and tongue.
 All ingredients are sourced no more than 30-miles from the hotel.

 Fishmore Hall has 15 rooms and suites.
 The full-service spa on the property can be booked for a variety of services.
 The countryside is made for walking and photo jaunts. website

 Either by train or auto, the city is 3.5—4-hours from London.
 Driving in this region can be challenging without GPS.
 Trains and buses are a good bet, with regular service to outlying towns and villages.